CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 seff <job_id>
 ```

-In this example we can see that maximum utilization is 100%, but average is 92%.
+In this example we can see that maximum utilization is 100%, but
+average is 92% (this is a good level):

 ```
 GPU load